-A student receiving a failing grade in a course ("D" or "F") must retake the course at Coker College.
-If the student does not pass the course on the second attempt, he or she will be removed from the program.
-Likewise, regardless of one's overall grade point average, a student failing any two courses on the first attempt will be dismissed from the program.
+A student receiving a failing grade in a course ("D" or "F") must retake the course at Coker University.
 If a course is successfully repeated, the failing grade will be removed from calculation in the grade point average.
 All grades, whether repeated or not, remain on the Coker transcript with repeated courses duly noted.